2000151 - Introduction to Dairy Fermentations

 Learning Outcomes

-- Recognize the name and use of common lactic acid bacteria;
+1. Recognize the name, functions and use of common lactic acid bacteria and secondary cultures.

-- Select and mix and match cultures to achieve particular goals such as rate of acid production and flavour development
+2. Select and mix and match cultures to achieve particular goals such as rate of acid production and flavour development in dairy fermentations.

-- Prepare and use batch cultures in cheese making;
+3. Plan the use of batch cultures in cheese making.

-- Interpret analytical data related to fermentations, culture activity and bacteriphages;
+5. Interpret analytical data related to fermentations, culture activity and bacteriophages.

 Course Topics